 The lady had shown her ad through a screenshot for peer review and advice.
 And of course, the peanut gallery showed up in force.
 I was reading the comments looking for a pattern and quickly found what most people were complaining about.
 It was her bait content.

-Here?s the Bonus.
-Not only do the roofers show the client the damaged areas from the safety of their couch, they gave the client a ?before? video for comparison at completion.
+Here’s the Bonus.
+Not only do the roofers show the client the damaged areas from the safety of their couch, but they also gave the client a before video for comparison at completion.
 This also built incredible trust and loyalty because the company clearly cares to do the job right and is open and honest about their process.

 Facebook knows it?s users